Irvine, North Ayrshire: Middle Ages

 The medieval parish of Irvine was one of the most important regions in Scotland.
 Originally the site of the Military Headquarters of the Lord High Constable of Scotland, and one of the earliest Scottish Capitals, it served as an HQ to no fewer than three kings.
 King John I of Scotland inherited the lordship of Irvine sometime in the mid-13th century.
 Robert the Bruce, in an attempt to seize John's lands, made sure that he secured the town.
 From Bruce, it passed to his grandson Robert the Steward, future King Robert II of Scotland.

 Eglinton Castle, home of the Earls of Eglinton, c.
 1830s.

 Irvine is the site of an incident in 1296 (during the Scottish Wars of Independence) when an English army marched to Irvine to engage the Scottish army, encamped at Knadgerhill; the English arrived only to find that dissension amongst the Scots leaders was so great that armed conflict would not occur, and many of the leaders would end up changing sides and joining King Edward I. Bourtreehill House, the only major Estate in the parish, was periodically possessed by all three kings, and possibly the Constables of Scotland before them.

-In December 2010, the writer A. J. Morton stated that Irvine was a "Lost Medieval Capital" and a likely candidate in the debate surrounding the Stone of Destiny and its location before it was moved to Scone.
-Citing Hector Boece, who said the Stone was kept at Evonium (a legendary city and home to the early Scottish crown), Morton said that Irvine's early high status position in the 12th century supported the theory that Irvine is Evonium.
-Morton wrote:

-We can't be certain that Evonium actually existed, so we can't properly identify the Stone's western home, or say with any certainty that Irvine is most definitely Evonium.
-What is certain is that the Irvine district was enormously important in the middle ages.
-The most intriguing evidence concerns Irvine’s links with early monarchs and officers of post-Norman Scotland.

 In 1618, John Stewart (said to be a vagabond or juggler) and Margaret Barclay, wife of Archibald Dean (a burgess of Irvine), were tried for witchcraft.
 They were accused of sinking a ship called The Gift of God of Irvine belonging to John Dean, Barclay's brother-in-law.
 Margaret Barclay was alleged to have wished the crew would be eaten by crabs at the bottom of the sea.
-Stewart hung himself, and Barclay was tortured, found guilty by her confession, and executed along with Isobel Scherer, herself accused of the same acts.
+Stewart hanged himself, and Barclay was tortured, found guilty by her confession, and executed along with Isobel Scherer, herself accused of the same acts.